 Valyrian steel dagger

-An unnamed Valyrian steel dagger is used by a catspaw during an assassination attempt on Bran Stark.
+An unnamed Valyrian steel dagger is the weapon used by a catspaw during an assassination attempt on Bran Stark.
 Although the blade is plain, it is finely made of Valyrian steel and has a smooth dragonbone hilt.

 A Game of Thrones